Elio M. García Jr. and Linda Antonsson: Career

 Elio García was attending the University of Miami, while his partner Linda Antonsson was living in Sweden.
 At that time, in 1996, Antonsson introduced García to the A Song of Ice and Fire book series when it came out on paperback.
 After the second book, A Clash of Kings, was released, they decided to create a forum for discussion of the series, creating an early iteration of Westeros.org, and later expanded it as the series became more popular.
 As of 2016, Westeros.org had more than 100,000 registered members.

 García and Antonsson have communicated closely with George R. R. Martin, serving sometimes as fact checkers and researchers of the A Song of Ice and Fire universe.
 They first approached Martin when they had the desire to create a game based on the series, seeking his permission, and created Westeros.org as an information source about how to play the game, titled "Blood of Dragons", but it transformed to become more encompassing of the entire series as a whole, with discussion forums, news, and a Wiki.

 Around 2000, when A Storm of Swords was published, García and Antonsson began compiling a concordance of facts and details about Westeros, which they sent to Martin, leading him to state that they knew more about Westeros than he did.
 During the writing of the series' fourth book, A Feast for Crows, the couple became a regular fact checker for details regarding the series' many characters and locations.

 After meeting with Martin in person in Santa Fe, New Mexico, the pair was approached by Martin to co-author a book titled The World of Ice & Fire, a companion book which focuses primarily on the history of the Targaryen family, one of the main families presented in the books.
 The book is written from the point of view that it is a scholarly work of a maester at the Citadel, the main center of knowledge in the world of Westeros.
 They work together from their home in Nödinge-Nol, near Gothenburg, Sweden.

 Antonsson has stated that they never contribute to the main series of books on a story level, rather about setting details and continuity details.
 In addition to writing, Antonsson has also done English to Swedish translating, including for Game of Thrones.

-The pair provided episode recaps, analysis and video commentary for each episode of Game of Thrones on westeros.org, but as the television series surpassed the book series, they have become critics of many of the show's plot conveniences, in their view, and "clichés"; following the 6th season of the program, Garcia announced that he would no longer be watching the show, after which Antonsson began doing the episode reviews and commentary alone.
+The pair provided episode recaps, analysis and video commentary for each episode of Game of Thrones on westeros.org, but as the television series surpassed the book series, they have become critics of many of the show's plot conveniences, in their view, and "clichés"; following the 6th season of the program, García announced that he would no longer be watching the show, after which Antonsson began doing the episode reviews and commentary alone.